eyobedmerhawi/Eyobed-portfolio-website/README.md

 # Eyobed-portfolio-website
-A personal portfolio website built with Streamlit, showcasing my resume, certificates, skills, and contact information.
+A personal portfolio website built with Streamlit, showcasing my resume, certificates, skills, and contact information for now.